IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 - Apache: a web server that can "reverse proxy" Jakarta EE applications (like Dataverse) and rewrite HTTP traffic.
 - Shibboleth: an authentication system described in :doc:`shibboleth`.
 Its use with Dataverse requires Apache.
 - OAuth2: an authentication system described in :doc:`oauth2`.
-- Geoconnect: a system that allows users to create maps from geospatial files, described in :doc:`geoconnect`.

 See also the :doc:`/admin/integrations` section of the Admin Guide.